General things to know about EVE Online before beginning:

 - EVE has no win conditions! play is varied and open-ended. avoid/mitigate stuff you dislike, pursue what you enjoy, and ignore naysayers

-- EVE is unforgiving and deep. if you're easily upset by loss, can't laugh at yourself, or can't use a search engine, avoid it
+- EVE is unforgiving and deep! avoid it if you're easily upset by loss, can't laugh at yourself, or can't seek help via a search engine and/or other players

-- you can be nonviolent and minimize your vulnerabilities, but you cannot entirely avoid the possibility of PvP; even the market is a form of PvP!
+- you can be nonviolent and minimize your vulnerabilities, but you cannot entirely avoid the possibility of PvP; even the market is mostly PvP

-- losses in EVE, barring exploits or CCP errors, are permanent.
-CCP usually won't reimburse for ignorance of mechanics or for scams or treachery
+- losses in EVE are permanent, barring exploits or errors from CCPCrowd Control Productions, the producers of EVE Online. you usually won't be reimbursed for ignorance of mechanics or for scams or treachery

-- if something seems too good to be true, it's almost certainly a scam. never accept a contract linked in Local chat or EVEmailed to you
+- if something seems too good to be true, it's likely a scam. never accept a contract linked in Local chat or EVEmailed to you

-- on a related note: never pay a ransom in EVE for any reason (not for your tackled ship, not for ISK/assets lost to a scam, etc)
+- also, never pay a ransom in EVE for any reason

 Specific suggestions for play, after you've created your first character: